YorkEarwaker/Automation/ide/thy/README.md

 ### Issue 2

 Description
-* defect; Unable to connect to Raspberry Pi Pico W, 2040 MCU, with Thonny IDE
+* defect; Unable to connect to Raspberry Pi Pico W, 2040 MCU, with Thonny IDE to install MicroPython from the IDE,
-* status; open
+* status; fixed, closed
-* resolution; consider adding user to dialout group
+* resolution; consider adding user to dialout group, don't know if this was necessary!
+Consider backing out and test for ability to connect.
+* resolution; consider drag and drip UF2 file to flash drive, RPI_PICO_W-20251209-v1.27.0.uf2, seemed to work success!
 * os; Linux, Ubuntu LTS 24.04.3
 * hw; Dell laptop, Dell XPS 15 9560

-Attempting to connect to a Raspberry Pi Pico W, 2040 MCU, which has not been flashed with MicroPython
+Attempt 1, attempting to connect to a Raspberry Pi Pico W, 2040 MCU, which has not been flashed with MicroPython
 * Thonny IDE, cannot 'see'  Rasbperry Pi Pico W (RPi PiW)
 * The RPi PiW is not recognized when using Thonny bottom right hand menu 'Configure Interpreter' .
 * The issue continued to persist even after 'dialout' workaround attempt.

-Work around?
+Attempt 1, Work around?
 Attempt one - don't know if this was necessary, didn't work so might have to back it out
 * 1) Add user to dialout group
 ```
 $ groups york-earwaker